 7. Why Do You Want to Work Here?

-This question is an opportunity for you to display that you’re familiar with the values, methodologies, and history of the facility you’re interviewing with.
-To answer this question thoroughly, you can:
+This common question is an opportunity for you to display that you’re familiar with the values, methodologies, and history of the healthcare facility you’re interviewing with.
+To answer this specific question thoroughly, you can:

 - Do a little homework – Check out websites and social pages to get a feel for patient care strengths and how they position themselves.
 Does anything stand out to you that you can mention?